ets-labs/python-dependency-injector/docs/providers/factory.rst

    :language: python
    :linenos:

+.. _abstract_factory_providers:

 Abstract factory providers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-:py:class:`AbstractFactory` is a :py:class:`Factory` provider that must be
+:py:class:`AbstractFactory` provider is a :py:class:`Factory` provider that
-explicitly overridden before calling.
+must be explicitly overridden before calling.

 .. note::

-    Overriding of :py:class:`AbstractFactory` is possible only by another
+    Overriding of :py:class:`AbstractFactory` provider is possible only by
-    :py:class:`Factory` provider.
+    another :py:class:`Factory` provider.

 :py:class:`AbstractFactory` provider is useful when it is needed to specify
 explicitly that it only provides abstraction, but not an implementation.